dbt

 • Understanding how currency, timezone, and data types differ across data sources

-There is no perfect recipe for how to explore your raw data; do what feels necessary for your data sources.
-If you have high confidence in the accuracy and completeness of your raw data, this step may feel less laborious than if you question the integrity of your data (which, if you’re a data practitioner, is probably your natural inclination 😉).
+There is no perfect recipe for exploring your raw data; do what feels necessary for your data sources.
+If you have high confidence in the accuracy and completeness of your raw data, this step may feel less laborious than if you question the integrity of your data.
+(Which, if you’re a data practitioner, is probably your natural inclination😉.)

 Step 3: Data transformation